SoftUni-Internal/interactive-content/EN/01-Inheritance/02-Using-Inherited-Members.md

 public class Student extends Person, CollegeStudent // Not allowed
 ```

-Instead, if you need one class to be from two or more families, you can implement many **interfaces** on a single class.
+Instead, if we need one class to be from two or more families, we can implement additional **interfaces** on a single class.

 **Interfaces** will be covered further in our lessons.